MDCNN-SID: Multi-scale Dilated Convolution Network for Singer Identification: Method

+To further increase the receptive field of convolution layers and integrate acoustic features extracted by multiple resolutions, we introduce Multi-scale dilated convolution networks (MDCNN) as the feature encoder.
+MDCNN is the backbone of WaveNet \cite{2016wavenet}, which is firstly proposed for Text to Speech (TTS) system with timbre features along to speaker.
 The WaveNet is an auto-regressive network that directly estimates a raw waveform from the sample point in the temporal domain.

+In \cite{2015rawwave}, the WaveNet architecture is proposed for speech music generation in the time domain, where the predicted distribution of each audio sample is conditioned on its previous audio samples.

+In \cite{2016wavenet}, the vital part of the WaveNet, \textit{i.e.}, Multi-scale Dilated Convolution (MDC) layers were used to extract high-level features from the input wave while a stack of many pooling and convolution layers was used to establish a discriminant model which achieves considerable results for the phoneme recognition task.
+In recent research, the MDC is popularly used in speech tasks such as voice activity detection \cite{2019vad} and speech augmentation \cite{2019augment,sibo2022}.

-Given the waveform sequence $x = x_1,..., x_N$ as input, the model estimates the joint probability of the signal as follows:
+As shown in Figure \ref{fig:Model Architecture}, Given the waveform sequence $x = x_1,..., x_N$ as input, the model estimates the joint probability of the signal as follows:

 where $\Delta$ represents model parameters and $R$ represents the receptive field length.
-The architecture of WaveNet consists of several stacks of residual blocks, including gated activation, dilated causal convolution, and convolutions.
+The architecture of MDC includes gated activation and dilated convolution.
 Within a residual block, the gated activation function is defined as:

 where $\odot$ represents the element-wise product operator, $\ast$ is a causal convolution operator, $l$ denotes the layer index, $g$ and $f$ represent a gate and a filter, respectively, and $W$ denotes a trainable convolution filter.
-The number of filters and the kernel size, number of residual blocks in the WaveNet are adapted directly from prior work\cite{oord2017parallel}.
-The skip connections are taken the sum from residual blocks.
-The input size and the number of filters of convolution operations in residual blocks are fixed by experiment with grid search in a range.
-After that, the output of size (16000,40) are extracted to feed into the CNN for classification.
-The layers number of CNN classifier and the number of filters of convolution operations are modified from the setting in the prior work\cite{2019Lee-SampleCNN}.
-The output size are same with the number of artist for classification.

-The architecture of WaveNet model used in this paper is shown in Figure \ref{fig:Model Architecture}.
-The encoder WaveNet consists of several stacked residual blocks with dilated convolutions, having large receptive field without increasing the computational cost.
-A dilated convolution is a convolution where the filter is used in a region larger than its size by skipping input values with a predetermined dilation factor.
-Skipping the input values enables the inflated convolution to have a larger receiving field than the standard convolution.
-Several dilated convolutions are then stacked to further increase the receptive field.

-Once the embedding of the audio signal is obtained by the WaveNet-based network, the representation is then fed to the classification layer.
-Classification layers are built by stacking several convolutional and pooling layers, as shown in the right of Fig. \ref{fig:Model Architecture}.
-Each pooling layer acts as a process downsampling raw waveform data.
+The number of residual blocks and the configuration of convolution kernel in the MDC are adapted directly from prior work \cite{oord2017parallel}.